Kenzie-Nice/Kenzie_Nice.github.io/README.md

 <h6>
   <p>
-     Still trying to decide what you like for coffee?
+     Still trying to decide what you like for &amp;coffee?
 Fill in the questions below to find out!
   </p>
 </h6>